Tian-Su/fast-style-transfer/README.md

 _____
 ## Creativity
 _____
 Creativative is considered as an ablity only intelligent beeing possess.
 Google's definition of "creativity" is "the use of the imagination or original ideas, especially in the production of an artistic work."
-Whether artificial intelligent can be "creative" is quite a philosophical debate.
-Almost all great artists start with learning and imitate others work.
+Whether artificial intelligent can be "creative" is a quite philosophical debate.

 The fast-style-transfer project is one of many examples that prove computer can at least become **an excellent apprentice**.
+Almost all great artists start with learning and imitate others work, right?

 ____
 ## Fast-stype-tranfer